stefanofa/awesome/TOPICS.md

 ## ai-assistant

 *   [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
-Connects to WhatsApp, Telegram, Slack and other messaging apps,, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK
+Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend for Agents & Generative UI.
 React + Angular

 ## claude-code

 *   [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
-Connects to WhatsApp, Telegram, Slack and other messaging apps,, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK
+Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK

 *   [yigitkonur/cli-continues](https://github.com/yigitkonur/cli-continues) - resume any AI coding session in another tool — Claude Code, Copilot, Gemini, Codex, Cursor